What Even Is an 'AI Engineer'? — 425 JDs and One Reader's Comment Later

 Start with what's happening on the SWE side.

-49% of Software Engineer JDs in the dataset mention GenAI in some form.
+49% of Software Engineer JDs in the dataset mention AI/ML in some form.
 41% explicitly require AI/ML competence.
-The skills employers are starting to call out by name in SWE postings — Claude Code, Codex, OpenCode, "LLM-powered features," "RAG-based systems" — these are not aspirational signals from forward-looking companies.
-These are now baseline expectations for half of all SWE roles being posted right now.
+And the GenAI-specific signals — Claude Code, Codex, OpenCode, "LLM-powered features," "RAG-based systems" — aren't aspirational mentions from forward-looking companies anymore.
+They're showing up as baseline expectations across a meaningful share of SWE roles being posted right now.

-In other words: half the SWE market is already hiring for what an AI Engineer does in their day-to-day.
+In other words: half the SWE market is already hiring for AI/ML — and the GenAI-specific subset is doing what an AI Engineer does in their day-to-day.
 Which raises the obvious question.

-If half of all SWE postings ask for GenAI, where exactly does the SWE role end and the AI Engineer role begin?
+If half of all SWE postings already ask for AI/ML, where exactly does the SWE role end and the AI Engineer role begin?

 What the AI Engineer JDs actually ask for